 This document describes how you query, view, and analyze log entries by using the Google Cloud console.
 There are two interfaces available to you, the Logs Explorer and Log Analytics.
 You can query, view, and analyze logs with both interfaces; however, they use different query languages and they have different capabilities.
 For troubleshooting and exploration of log data, we recommend using the Logs Explorer.
 To generate insights and trends, we recommend that you use Log Analytics.
-You can also query your logs by issuing Logging API commands or by using the Google Cloud CLI.
+You can query your logs and save your queries by issuing Logging API commands.
+You can also query your logs by using Google Cloud CLI.

 Logs Explorer